Mohammad-Amin-Asadi/FastNoteBook/READNE.md

 # What is FastNoteBook
-A Notebook that tries to use the most miniature hardware as it can.
+A Notebook that tries to use the most miniature hardware as it can!

 # Last release features: